dezzyboy/dezzyboy/README.md

 - ⚒️ I’m currently building [zaria Ai](https://dezzyboy.com)

-- ⚖️ I’m big advocate for Decentralization and Open Source Software.
+- ⚖️ I’m a big advocate for Decentralization and Open Source Software.

 - 🌍 Inclusion is important to me ,so governance is an area I'm continuously working on Improving in the Blockchain Space.